Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Common Integration Challenges and How to Solve Them

-Using event-driven architecture or a message queue helps prevent data drift and ensures payouts always match ledger records.
+Using event-driven architecture or a message queue prevents data drift and ensures payouts always match ledger records.

 Another frequent pain point is UX consistency, especially if the payment provider’s hosted components don’t match your app’s design language.